London Tube attack: Arrest made as terror threat raised

 London Mayor Sadiq Khan welcomed news of the arrest, saying "significant activity" could be expected Saturday and over the days ahead.
 He also urged anyone with information related to the investigation to contact police.

-"It is important we all remain alert and vigilant.
-There will be an increased police presence across London today and over this weekend, including additional armed officers.
-They are there to keep us safe," he said.
+"It is important we all remain alert and vigilant," he said.
 "London will never be intimidated by terrorism.
 We will always defeat those who seek to harm us and destroy our way of life."

 The British Transport Police tweeted: "Nationwide, extra officers from BTP are on duty today.
 If you see something suspicious, don't delay."